benbrignell/principles.design/_pages/contribute.md

 Submissions need to contain the following:

 * A set of **original Design Principles**
-* A **source article**, **blog post** or **canonical page** listing a set of design principles in full detail.
+* A **source article**, **blog post** or **canonical page** listing a set of design principles in more detail.
 Aloing with the principles themselves, a source article would contain something about how you or your team came up with these principles.
 Consider a few of the following questions:

   - How did you decide on what your design principles should be?
   - What you did you learn?